Table of Contents Show

 - Some white varieties can be brewed longer and in hotter temperatures than the green ones.
 A standard measure would be 190 degrees for 3-5 minutes.

-- If specific instructions are not given, it is safe to use two grams of loose-leaf tea per 8 oz. of water.
+- If specific instructions are not given, using two grams of loose-leaf tea per 8 oz. of water is safe.

 - Make sure to use fresh and cold filtered water while brewing.

-- Cover the tea while it brews; you can steep it multiple times as it has a high quality.
+- Cover the tea while it brews; you can steep it multiple times as it is high quality.

-It is best to enjoy a cup of plain white tea as it brings out the most subtle and delicate flavor.
+Enjoying a cup of plain white tea is best as it brings out the most subtle and delicate flavor.

-If you wish to store the tea, place it in a cool and dark place within an airtight and opaque container.
+If you wish to store the tea, place it in a cool, dark place in an airtight, opaque container.
 Keeping it aloof is advised so that the flavor remains untouched.
-For more tips, click here.